-The Vatican is home to thousands of works.
-Among all of its beautiful spaces, the Vatican displays its biggest exposition area: the Pio Clementino Museum.
-Let’s discover its history a little bit better and see what this space has to offer!
+The Vatican is home to thousands of works of art.
+Among all of its beautiful spaces, the Vatican’s biggest exposition area is the Pio Clementino Museum.
+In this guide to the top things to see in the Pio Clementino Museum, discover its history a little bit better and see what this space has to offer.

 History of Pio Clementino

-Pope Clement XIV created these rooms for the first time in 1771.
-He previously acquired different collections from some Italian families and needed more space to display them all.
+Pope Clement XIV first created these rooms in 1771.
+He had previously acquired different collections from various Italian families and needed more space to display them all.
 However, Pope Clement’s successor, Pope Pio VI, decided to modify and improve the space by adding some monumental entrances to the complex.

-How perfect would this statue be in a commercial for Bed Bath & Beyond?
-Apoxyomenos literally means “to clean oneself” and that is exactly what the athlete is doing.
-Back in the day, athletes would clean themselves by rubbing oil into their skin and with dust would scrape it off with a curved instrument called a Strigil.
+How perfect would this statue be in a commercial for Bed, Bath, and Beyond?
+Apoxyomenos literally means “to clean oneself” and that is exactly what the portrayed athlete is doing.
+Back in the day, athletes would clean themselves by rubbing oil into their skin.
+They would then apply dust and scrape it off with a curved instrument called a strigil.

 The Ancient Greeks knew about soap but limited it to washing clothes.
-Both ancient Greeks and Romans used to rub their skin with oil and pulverized pumice stone, then emove it using a strigilEnrico Bruschini- Art Historian & Official Vatican Tour Guide
+Both ancient Greeks and Romans used to rub their skin with oil and pulverized pumice stone, then remove it using a strigil.Enrico Bruschini, Art Historian and Official Vatican Tour Guide

-The statue is a Roman copy from the mid 2nd century AD of an original Greek Bronze statue by Leochares from around 320 BC.
-The exquisite hairstyle and flowing cape are remarkable for that period.
+This particular statue is a Roman copy from the mid-second century A.D. of an original Greek bronze statue by Leochares from around 320 B.C.
+The exquisite hairstyle and flowing cape are remarkable details for that period.
 The Greek writer Pausanias wrote that this beautiful statue once adorned the Agora, Athen’s main square.

-Cool Fact: If you look closely at the face of Apollo, you will see a resemblance of Jesus Christ in the Last Judgement by Michelangelo!
-Michelangelo would have arguably studied these statues and used them as inspiration for his own works!
+If you look closely at the face of Apollo, you’ll see a resemblance to Jesus Christ in the Last Judgement by Michelangelo.
+He would have studied these statues and used them as inspiration for his own works.